Elora Gorge Fishing – A Guides Advice And Tips

 There are times when catching over 20 trout a day is possible and there are many big brown trout around.

-The river in the Elora Gorge can also be deep and fast and that allows those brown trout to reach sizes of up to 30 inches or 10 pounds.
+The river in the Elora Gorge can be deep and fast in some sections which allows those brown trout to reach sizes of up to 30 inches or 10 pounds.

 Anglers should be very cautious wading in the Gorge since the water can be fast and there are fast drop-offs that can go from a couple of feet deep to well over your head.